 You can brush your teeth religiously, but if you’re using the wrong toothbrush you might be doing more harm than good.
 The harder the bristles on a toothbrush are, the easier it is to brush too vigorously, which can cause enamel loss and lead to receding gums.
 Soft-bristled toothbrushes are best for keeping your teeth clean and healthy.

-If you’re unsure what the best toothbrush option is for you, ask your dentist at your next check-up.
+If you’re unsure what the best toothbrush for you is, it’s best to ask your dentist at your next check-up.

 2. Floss once a day

 We all know that flossing is important – but many of us don’t do it as much as we should.
 In fact, one survey found that 27% of adults lie to their dentist about how often they floss!
-Flossing isn’t only a way to remove food from between your teeth before it turns into plaque, it’s also a way to stimulate the gums, improve blood flow, and reduce inflammation in the area.
+Flossing isn’t only a way to remove food from between your teeth before it turns into plaque, it also helps to stimulate the gums, improve blood flow, and reduce inflammation in the area.

-To improve your oral health, you should try to make flossing as important as brushing, and do it at least once a day.
+To improve your oral health, you should try to give flossing the same importance as brushing in your daily routine, and do it at least once a day.
 You might want to try getting into the habit of flossing before you go to bed, so you can remove any food or plaque that builds up during the day.

-To see advice on how to floss properly, check out this flossing guide by Oral B. If you suffer from sensitive gums or have had dental work done, you might want to consider using a water flosser instead.
+For advice on how to floss properly, check out this flossing guide from Oral B. If you suffer from sensitive gums or have had dental work done, you might want to consider using a water flosser instead.
 These shoot out a stream of water onto your teeth and gums to dislodge any small particles of food.
 You can buy water flossers from Amazon.

 3. Eat the right foods

 We all know the old saying, “an apple a day keeps the doctor away” – but it applies to the dentist too.
-Eating apples is particularly good for you because they help clean your teeth and prevent decay, while the sweet taste can take the edge off any sugar cravings.
+Eating apples is particularly good for you because they help clean your teeth and prevent decay.
+Their sweet taste can take the edge off any sugar cravings too.
 Other crunchy vegetables, like carrots and celery, can also help keep your gums strong and stimulated.

 Other foods that can help improve oral health are leafy greens like kale, spinach, Swiss chard, and rocket.
 This is because they help the mouth produce more nitrite-reducing bacteria that support a healthier oral microbiome.
 Plus, dark green leafy vegetables are also high in minerals like calcium, which your teeth need to stay strong.